TrossenRobotics/unitree_b1_docs/docs/getting_started/basic_usage.rst

 Hold the second press until a beep is heard and the LEDs on the side of the controller turn on.
 The controller will automatically connect to the B1.

-See :doc:`Handheld Controller Operation<../operation/handheld>` for details.
+See :doc:`Handheld Controller Usage<../operation/handheld>` for details.

 Troubleshooting
 ---------------

-See the :doc:`Troubleshooting Startup<../troubleshooting>` page for details.
+See the :doc:`Troubleshooting<../troubleshooting>` page for details.

 Shutdown
 ========